vipulnaik/diet-exercise-health/events/2025/2025-07-22-right-index-finger-cut-after-repeated-tweezers-use.md

 ### Vaseline application shortly prior

-I've generally been regular with vaseline application; however, I did not specifically apply vaseline in the run-up to the tweezer use, so the last application was a few hours prior.
+I've generally been regular with vaseline application; however, I did not specifically apply vaseline in the run-up to the tweezers use, so the last application was a few hours prior.
 Since this cut appears to be purely a skin-level cut rather than something deeper, I suspect that recent vaseline application may have helped.